graezykev/dev-container/part-4.md

 > Here, use the GitHub / Microsoft account I mentioned before.

-At last, this CLI will output a **vscode.dev URL** tied to this remote machine, like `https://vscode.dev/tunnel/<machine_name>/<folder_name>`
+At the end, this CLI will output a **vscode.dev URL** tied to this remote machine, like `https://vscode.dev/tunnel/<machine_name>/<folder_name>`

 ### 4. Connect to Remote Machine

-Connecting to the remote machine from your dev machine I mentioned before, you have 2 options:
+Now you can connect to the remote machine, using the dev machine I mentioned above.
+You have 2 options:

 > Either way you choose, when you try to connect for the first time, you'll be prompted to log into your Github/Microsoft account at a `https://github.com/login/oauth/authorize...` URL.

-- Directly visit the **vscode.dev URL** in a web browser.
+- 1. Directly visit the **vscode.dev URL** from a web browser.

   ![visit vscode.dev URL on a web browser](./images/part-4/visit-vscode-url-in-browser.gif)

-- Use a VS Code client.
+- 2. Use a VS Code client.

   - 1. Install [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack first (search `remote dev`).
   - 2. Use VS Code's `Command Palette` and choose `Connect to Tunnel`.